Hemofiltration: History of continuous renal replacement therapy

 Development of double-lumen venous catheters and peristaltic blood pumps was invented in the mid-1980s, when CVVH was proposed.
 The presence of a pump that generated negative pressure in part of the circuit made it necessary to add a device to detect the presence of air and a sensor to monitor the pressure in the circuit, to avoid, respectively, air embolisms and circuit explosion in case of coagulation or obstruction of the venous line.
 Later, ultrafiltrate and replacement pumps and a heater were added to the circuit.
 The development of CVVH allows to increase the exchange volumes, and subsequently, the depurative efficiency.
 The use of counter-current dialysate flow led to further improvements and the birth of CVVHD and CVVHDF.
-Now Continuous renal replacement therapy has become the mainstay of management of renal failure for multiple organ failure patients in the ICU.
+Continuous renal replacement therapy has now become the mainstay of management of renal failure for multiple organ failure patients in the ICU.